 “Next, and this is important, see?
 You let him talk.
 He want to know what you think?
 He’ll ask ya.
 Trust me.
 Don’t try to do the talking.”
 His flat eyes cut deliberately to Hamilton.

 I noticed the red stating to creep above his starched Egyptian cotton collar but Hamilton was a master at keeping his face neutral.
-I knew him well enough to hear what was raging in his head: some guy in a navy blue polyester sports coat was calling out country club Hamilton on etiquette?
+I knew him well enough to hear what was raging in his head: some guy in a bad polyester sport coat was calling out country club Hamilton on etiquette?

 In other words, a pitch meeting where we’re not allowed to talk.

-The bored brown eyes over a nose that had been broken a few too many times traveled blatantly over Hamilton’s three female cohorts, one of whom was me.
-We were beautiful in different ways – two tall, two blonde, all sassy and intelligent and wearing high heels and tan legs without panty hose, which was daring in those days.
+Bored brown eyes over a nose that had been broken a few too many times traveled deliberately over Hamilton’s three female cohorts, one of whom was me.
+We were beautiful in different ways; two tall, two blonde, all sassy and intelligent and wearing high heels and tan legs without panty hose, which was daring in those days.
 No comment, and no questions, from the louie.
 “Mr. Trump’s secretary?
-She’ll call,” he said in dismissal.
+She’ll call,” he yawned in dismissal.

-As happens every session in Florida, the legislature did not vote to expand gambling and The Donald’s secretary never arranged that meeting.
+As happens every session in Florida, the legislature did not vote to expand gambling (Seminole compacts are so inconvenient) so The Donald’s secretary never arranged that meeting.
 From the perspective of 2017, I am mightily glad.
 My partner in market research, Sheila, was the other tall one with the kind of flowing blonde hair favored by The Donald.
 But New Jersey born-and-bred Sheila would have scrapped back had he attempted, or even intimated the intent, to grab her by any body part whatsoever.

-And we were exactly the kind of small business that might have been left with devastating unpaid invoices.
+And we were exactly the kind of small business that would have been left with devastating unpaid invoices.